e2/ruby_dep/README.md

 ### In your `README.md`:

-Replace your mentions of "supported Ruby versions" to point to the Travis build.
+Replace your mentions of "supported Ruby versions" and just insert a link to your Travis build status page.

-If users see their Ruby version "green" on Travis, it suggests it's supported, right?
+If users see their Ruby version "green" on Travis, they'll see those are the versions you support and test, right?

-(Or, you can point to the rubygems.org site where the required Ruby version is listed).
+(Or, you can link to your project's rubygems.org page where the required Ruby version is listed).

 ### In your `.travis.yml`: